If you've been invited to provide an individual with feedback on a LSP360° then it's probably because you've been identified as someone who:

 • understands the nature of the role and job duties of the participant.

-Please send an email to info@ldc.govt.nz and let us them know the issue you are experiencing and the name/email address of the person who requested your feedback.
+Email 360@ldc.govt.nz and let us them know the issue you are experiencing and the name/email address of the person who requested your feedback.

 Speak for yourself.
 You've been invited to provide feedback because of your relationship to the participant.
 Your feedback, ratings and comments are valuable because they represent your perspective - not someone else's.